 Foreign language skills are essential to succeed in business today, and this programme offers the opportunity to learn an additional language.
 The programme requires a full time commitment from students during the first year of study, but is followed by a period of up to one year to complete the International Management Project.
-Students can work on this project from anywhere in the world, whether taking on an internship, full time employment, or utilizing the full time available to complete the project.
+Students have the option to work on this project from anywhere in the world, whether taking on an internship, full time employment, or utilizing the full time available to complete the project.

 |Finance and Economics||

 |Strategy and Operations||

 This module will examine the basic concepts and principles of marketing and familiarise students with the role of marketing within an organisation.
 Students will learn how knowledge of customer needs and use of effective marketing generates profits.
 These concepts will then be applied from an international perspective and provide students with an understanding of the challenges that arise within international marketing environments and how to adjust basic marketing principles to remain relevant.

 Accounting within any market is affected by international developments, and this module offers an introduction to both accounting and financial reporting in a multinational environment.
 Students' knowledge of accounting will be expanded with an international approach to the factors that influence the development of accounting and reporting around the world.
 This module prepares graduates for effectively reading and interpreting financial statements.

 The aim of this module is to familiarise students with the fundamentals of both micro and macro-economics and their relation to international trade.
 One of the most important decisions faced by managers of corporations is the selection and financing of investment projects.
 Students will be introduced to the techniques used to evaluate investments from an international perspective.